4d/go-mobile/docs/special-features/deep-linking.md

 * **Unique**: Unlike custom URL schemes, universal links can’t be claimed by other apps because they use standard HTTP or HTTPS links to your website.

-* **Secure**: When users install your app, iOS verifies that your website allows your app to open URLs on its behalf.
+* **Secure**: When users install your app, iOS or Android verifies that your website allows your app to open URLs on its behalf.
 Only you can create and upload the file granting this permission to your web server, so the association of your website with your app is secure.

 * **Flexible**: Universal links work even when your app is not installed.
-In this case, tapping a link to your website opens the content in Safari.
+In this case, tapping a link to your website opens the content in a browser.

 * **Simple**: A single URL works for both your website and your app.